zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 ## 1. The build

 ### Prepare the build container

-The build will be executed in a container, so we should have a container with all the dependencies needed, for the modern rails app we should have:
+The build will be executed in a container, so we should have a container with all the dependencies needed bundled inside.

+For the modern rails app we should include:
 - Ruby
 - Node + Yarn
 - Some system libraries

-There is my `dockerfile`
+Here is the `dockerfile`

 ```bash
 FROM ruby:2.4.3